KandarianDemon/Smoothed-Particle-Hydrodynamics-in-Unity3D/README.md

 ## C. Elegans connectomics

 <div align="justify">
-<i>C. Elegans</i> is tiny.
-At about 1mm in length, 80 micrometers in diameter it lives its microscopic life in the moist environment rotting fruit or the soil.
-It is especially interesting to biologists, due to its constant cell size of 959 somatic cells, 300 of which comprise its nervous system, and 95 of which being the body wall muscles relevant for locomotion.<br>

-These 300 neurons are capable of integrating sensory information from the exterior and interior and decide on which action our tiny worm will take, given the situation he finds himself in.
-300 neurons, unlike the 86 000 000 000 neurons in humans, is a tiny number, still comprehensible to human minds.
-But despite this "reduced" nervous system <i>C. elegans</i> is capable of various behavioural programmes, which makes an interesting organism to study how a nervous system integrates information and decides on locomotor action.

-Luckily, the nervous system has been mapped and studied for a long time, and since 1986 (see J, White; et al 1986) a map of all the neuronal connections is present.
-Of course, that sounds simpler than it actually is, but the point is that <i> Caenorhabditis Elegans</i> is the first and only animal of which a <b>full connectome </b> exists, and where it is comparatively feasible to study the connectome in detail.

-These leads to many exciting question to be asked in neurobiology, information science and even philosophy, but in light of increasingly powerful computers we're asking: Is it possible to simulate this system?
-Can we combine a virtual environment with a virtual body and a virtual nervous system?
-What could such a model tell us about the real deal?
-How reduced can and must such a virtual system be to still accurately capture real behaviour?
-Can this be turned into a tool to be used in close conjunction with <i>C. Elegans</i> experimentalists to aid prediction and generate new hypotheses?

-Of course, over the past decades other researchers have wondered about this (eg. openworm.org or the <i>Si.
-Elegans</i>, roboticists etc.) and came up with very fascinating work.
-Yet the availability of powerful hardware and software for app and graphics development, as well as an abundance of learning resources for these tools gives access to computational methods to a greater audience, increasing the pool of people who can bring their knowledge and curiosity together to work on these problems.

-So anyone who is still reading and curious, in the name of open science, feel free to collaborate or send me a message :-)
+<i>C. Elegans</i>, measuring a mere 1mm in length, resides in the microscopic world of decaying fruit or soil.
+Biologists find its 959 somatic cells intriguing, particularly its 300 neurons governing locomotion.

+Despite its modest nervous system compared to humans, <i>C. elegans</i> exhibits diverse behaviors, thanks to its mapped neural connections, available since 1986 (White et al, 1986).
+Now, with advanced computing power, we're exploring the possibility of simulating this system to understand real nervous systems better.
+Thus we're asking: Can we simulate this tiny system?
+What can it teach us about real nervous systems?
+And can it aid experimentalists in predicting and exploring new hypotheses?

+While previous researchers have tackled these questions, today's tech landscape broadens the scope.
+If you're interested in collaborating for open science, feel free to reach out :-)
 </div>

 ## The Matrix for Worms

 <div align="justify">

 As locomotive behaviour requires sensing the environment as well as interior states of the worms body we're trying to combine a simplified biophysical model of the worms body, e.g. a mass-spring-model with a particle-based simulation of its surrounding environment.

-One simple observable locomotive behaviour in relation to the viscosity of the environment is forward and backwards locomotion.
-In viscous environments, like agar, the characteristic crawling motion pattern can be observed, whereas in less viscous environments, like water, swimming motions are displayed.

-Both can be distinguished through the wavelengths of the body curvature traversing the body, as well as the beating frequency.
+In different environments, like agar or water, we observe distinct locomotion patterns.
+Agar yields the classic crawling motion, while water prompts swimming motions.
+We can differentiate them by analyzing body curvature wavelengths and beating frequencies.

 <img src="/images/crawling_loop0001-0025.gif">
 <img src="/images/swimming_loop0001-0025.gif">